 Time to bake your “Coconut Macadamia Cookies.”
 This recipe makes at least 12 – 15 pieces of palm sized cookies (links are provided for some terms that you might not understand).

-- Get a (first) bowl then sift the flour, baking soda and salt together.
+- Get a (first) bowl then sift in the flour, baking soda and salt together; mix.
 Set aside.

 - Melt the butter in another (second) bowl, then whisk in white sugar and brown sugar until fully incorporated.

 - Add eggs and vanilla to the second bowl (butter mixture), whisk.

 - Gradually fold the dry ingredients (from the first bowl) into the butter mixture (second bowl) using a spatula.
 DO NOT OVER MIX!

 - Fold in macadamia nuts and coconut shavings (coconut shavings are optional if you do not like them).